jjzhou/BIMGO/README.md

-bimgo
+BIMGO
 =====

-People and Project Management System for BIM Team
+People and Project Management System for BIM Team.